We share ten tips for better using call centre coaching, which have been shared with us by industry experts.

 Send your advisors off into break rooms, come back and ask them: what have you come up with?

-Thanks to Kim Ellis at Go Ginger
+Contributed by: Kim Ellis at Go Ginger

 This fun coaching exercise is one of many that is included in our article: 9 Fun Customer Service Training Exercises